11 Recommended English Learning Apps That Actually Work

 The spaced repetition system ensures long-term retention by reviewing words just before you forget them.
 You can also track your progress and compete on leaderboards for fun motivation.

-The free plan works well for beginners, but premium unlocks extra content personalization and offline mode, making it great for learners who prefer visual and interactive ways to improve language acquisition.
+The free plan works well for beginners, but the premium unlocks extra content, personalisation, and offline mode, making it great for learners who prefer visual and interactive ways to improve language acquisition.

 8. Cake — Improve Speaking and Listening with Real Videos